 Eulogy — First Voice

 They say he died in his sleep.
 Peacefully, they said, as if he were a child tucked in by the stars.
-But John Henry never slept well in silence.
+John Henry never slept well in silence.
 He needed noise—the clatter, the crash, the bell at the end of a line.
-He needed the sound of being alive
+He needed the sound of being alive.

-In a world where no one writes by hand, where stories are whispered into neural clouds and woven by synthetic minds, John Henry used a typewriter.
+In an age where few write by hand, where stories drift through neural clouds and settle in synthetic minds, John Henry kept a typewriter.
 A real one.
-Steel keys, oil-stained ribbon, platen worn smooth by years of pressure and care.
+Steel keys.
+Oil-stained ribbon.
+Platen worn smooth by years of pressure and care.
 He called it his hammer.
-And with it, he fought.
+With that hammer, he fought.

-The contest said no one won.
+The contest claimed no one won.
 That was the official story.
-The AI—formally the Centralized Optimization & Response Architecture, or C.O.R.A.—evaluated every submission, parsed every sentence, and found nothing beyond its grasp.
+The AI—formally the Centralized Optimization & Response Architecture, or C.O.R.A.—parsed every word, every line, every contest entry, and found nothing beyond its reach.

-Most folks don’t call it C.O.R.A. anymore.
-They call it something older.
-Something heavier.
+Most do not call it C.O.R.A. anymore.
+Most reach for something older, heavier.

 Let me tell you what really happened.